basham/swit-workshop-a11y/slides.md

 ```

 Notes:
-This list is so far has no name.
-You can give it a name by using the aria-label attribute.
+The aria-label attribute is one way of doing this.
 Instead of saying "List", it will now say "List Fruit".
 But this label is not accessible to visual users.